What Is TLS Fingerprint and How to Bypass It

 Elliptic curve point formats

-Each field is separated by commas (","), and dashes separate the elements in the fields ("-").
+Each one is separated by commas (","), while dashes divide the elements in the fields ("-").
 This string is then hashed with MD5 to generate its JA3 fingerprint.

-Since JA3 is integrated into Wireshark, we can see our JA3 full string and fingerprint from our previous example.
+Since JA3 is integrated into Wireshark, we can see our full string and fingerprint from our previous example:

 771,4867-4865-4866-52393-52392-49195-49199-49196-49200-49171-49172-156-157-47-53,0-23-65281-10-11-35-16-5-13-18-51-45-43-27-17513-21-41,29-23-24,0